mcc-us/ea/_notes/015-section.1031.real.prop.md

 ---

-Section 1031 is a tax provision that allows you to **defer capital gains taxes when you sell investment or business property and reinvest the proceeds into similar property**.
-This process is commonly known as a "like-kind exchange."
+Section 1031 allows one to **Defer capital gains when you sell 'real' investment or business property.
+One must reinvest the proceeds into another property, a "like-kind exchange."
+The exchange must be made with 180 days!!**

 How it works:

-- Like-kind property: The new property must be "like-kind" to the property you sold.
-This means it must be real estate.
-For example, you could exchange a rental property for a commercial building.
+- **Like-kind property**:  meaning the two properties must be investment real estate.
+For example, exchanging residential rental property for a commercial building.

-- Deferral, not elimination: **Section 1031 allows you to defer** the tax on the gain, **not eliminate it** entirely.
+- **Defer gains**, not eliminate: **Section 1031 allows one to defer** capital gains, **not eliminate it** entirely.
 The **tax is simply postponed** until you eventually sell the replacement property.

 - 1031 exchange rules: To qualify for a 1031 exchange, you must follow specific rules, including deadlines for identifying and acquiring replacement property.